NSW EPA Food Waste Mandate

 The NSW EPA’s staged rollout applies to relevant premises including supermarkets, hospitality venues, hospitals, correctional facilities, educational facilities, hotels and similar commercial operations.
 The focus is on diverting food waste from landfill and improving how food organics are managed across NSW.

-Compliance is based on weekly residual waste capacity, with the rollout staged over time:
+Compliance is based on weekly general waste capacity, with the rollout staged over time:

 For official rollout details, thresholds and current guidance, refer to the NSW EPA FOGO mandates and rollout information.